Neisseria gonorrhoeae

-Neisseria gonorrhoeae, also known as gonococcus (singular), or gonococci (plural), is a species of Gram-negative diplococci bacteria isolated by Albert Neisser in 1879.
+Neisseria gonorrhoeae, also known as gonococcus (singular) or gonococci (plural), is a species of Gram-negative diplococci bacteria first isolated by Albert Neisser in 1879.
+An obligate human pathogen, it primarily colonizes the mucosal lining of the urogenital tract; however, it is also capable of adhering to the mucosa of the nose, pharynx, rectum, and conjunctiva.
 It causes the sexually transmitted genitourinary infection gonorrhea as well as other forms of gonococcal disease including disseminated gonococcemia, septic arthritis, and gonococcal ophthalmia neonatorum.

-It is oxidase positive and aerobic, and it survives phagocytosis and grows inside neutrophils.
+N. gonorrhoeae is oxidase positive and a microaerophile that is capable of surviving phagocytosis and growing inside neutrophils.
 Culturing it requires carbon dioxide supplementation and enriched agar (chocolate agar) with various antibiotics (Thayer–Martin).
 It exhibits antigenic variation through genetic recombination of its pili and surface proteins that interact with the immune system.

 Sexual transmission is through vaginal, anal, or oral sex.
 Sexual transmission may be prevented through the use of barrier protection.
-Perinatal transmission may occur during childbirth, and may be prevented by antibiotic treatment of the mother before birth and the application of antibiotic eye gel on the eyes of the newborn.
-After an episode of gonococcal infection, infected persons do not develop immunity to future infections.
+Perinatal transmission may occur during childbirth, though it is preventable through antibiotic treatment of the mother before birth and application of antibiotic eye gel on the eyes of the newborn.
+Gonococcal infections do not result in protective immunity; therefore, individuals may be infected multiple times.
 Reinfection is possible due to N. gonorrhoeae's ability to evade the immune system by varying its surface proteins.

-N. gonorrhoeae can cause infection of the genitals, throat, and eyes.
-Asymptomatic infection is common in males and females.
+Asymptomatic infection is common in both males and females.
 Untreated infection may spread to the rest of the body (disseminated gonorrhea infection), especially the joints (septic arthritis).
 Untreated infection in women may cause pelvic inflammatory disease and possible infertility due to the resulting scarring.
-Diagnosis is through culture, Gram stain, or nucleic acid tests, such as polymerase chain reaction, of a urine sample, urethral swab, or cervical swab.
+Gonorrhoea is diagnosed through cultures, Gram staining, or nucleic acid tests (i.e. polymerase chain reaction) of urine samples, urethral swabs, or cervical swabs.
 Chlamydia co-testing and testing for other STIs is recommended due to high rates of co-infection.

 Antibiotic resistance in N. gonorrhoeae is a growing public health concern, especially given its propensity to develop resistance easily.
+This ability of N. gonorrhoeae to rapidly adapt to novel antimicrobial treatments has been seen several times since the 1930s, making numerous treatment plans obsolete.
+Some strains have exhibited resistance to the current ceftriaxone treatments.

 Microbiology

-Neisseria species are fastidious, Gram-negative cocci that require nutrient supplementation to grow in laboratory cultures.
-Neisseria spp. are facultatively intracellular and typically appear in pairs (diplococci), resembling the shape of coffee beans.
-Neisseria is non-spore-forming, capable of moving using twitching motility, and an obligate aerobe (requires oxygen to grow).
-Of the 11 species of Neisseria that colonize humans, only two are pathogens.
-N. gonorrhoeae is the causative agent of gonorrhea and N. meningitidis is one cause of bacterial meningitis.
+Neisseria species are fastidious, Gram-negative cocci (though some species are rod-shaped and occur in pairs or short chains) that require nutrient supplementation to grow in laboratory cultures.
+They are facultative intracellular pathogens, meaning they can persist and colonize within host cells but can also multiply outside the host cellular environment.
+They typically appear in pairs (diplococci), resembling the shape of coffee beans.
+Members of this genus do not form endospores and are nonmotile, except for pathogenic species, which are capable of moving using twitching motility; most are also obligate aerobes.
+Of the 17 species that colonize humans, only two are pathogenic: N. gonorrhoeae, which causes gonorrhea, and N. meningitidis, a leading cause of bacterial meningitis.